 As a matter of principle: you can use these sites without us knowing your identity or trying to get to know it.
 The personal data (the “digital tracks”) caused when you visit a website can include not only data possibly entered on contact forms such as name and address, but also your IP address.
 An IP address is the number of a computer (or of a Smartphone, tablet …), with which the computer is identified on the internet.
 In the transmission of websites via the internet, the IP address of the computer accessing the website must be known.
 However, we do not know the identity of the user in question and we also do not attempt to find it out.

 Visiting our website

-- Operating system used
+- operating system used

-- Host name of accessing computer
+- host name of the accessing computer

-- Time of server request
+- time of the server inquiry